 Step 2 – Run the QuickBooks Database Server Manager on your server

-You May Read Also : How to Resolve QuickBooks Error 3371 Status Code 11118?
+You May Read Also : How to Fix QuickBooks Error “The File Exists” Warning Message?

 By following these solutions, you can overcome QuickBooks Error Code 800070057 and regain access to your company file.
 If you continue to experience any issues, it is advisable to contact QuickBooks support for further assistance.